 This part of the project will clearly identify the research questions and/or research hypotheses as well as the methodological design of the study (subjects, variables, measurement, detailed procedures).
-You will provide precise information about the sampling and subjects as well as specific details of the exact procedures which will be followed.
+You will provide precise information about the sampling and subjects as well as specific details of the exact procedures that will be followed.
 IRB approval may need to accompany the methods section.
 In addition, any and all specific instruments (e.g., survey questions) will be submitted as an appendix to the final written report.
+PLEASE DO NOT COLLECT DATA UNTIL I HAVE APPROVED YOUR PROTOCOL.